Not a Member?

 Calcium channel blocker (dihydropyridine)

-Short-term treatment of HTN when PO therapy is not feasible or not desirable.
+Short-term treatment of HTN when oral therapy is not feasible or not desirable.

 Adults: Individualize dose.
-Patients Not Receiving PO Nicardipine: Initial: 5mg/hr IV infusion.
-Titrate: May increase by 2.5mg/hr every 5 min (for rapid titration) to 15 min (for gradual titration).
+Patients Not Receiving Oral Nicardipine: Initial: 5mg/hr IV infusion.
+Titrate: May increase by 2.5mg/hr every 5 min (for rapid titration) to 15 min (for gradual titration) if desired BP reduction is not achieved.
 Max: 15mg/hr.
-Decrease rate to 3mg/hr after BP goal achieved with rapid titration.
-Equivalent PO Dose to IV Dose: 20mg q8h=0.5mg/hr; 30mg q8h=1.2mg/hr; 40mg q8h=2.2mg/hr.
+Decrease infusion rate to 3mg/hr after BP goal achieved with rapid titration.
+Equivalent Oral Dose to IV Dose: 20mg q8h=0.5mg/hr; 30mg q8h=1.2mg/hr; 40mg q8h=2.2mg/hr.
 Transition to PO Nicardipine: Give 1st dose 1 hr prior to discontinuation of infusion.
 Hepatic Impairment/Reduced Hepatic Blood Flow: Consider lower dosages.
-Renal Impairment: Titrate gradually.
-Elderly: Start at low end of dosing range.
-(Cardene Premixed) Impending Hypotension/Tachycardia: D/C then restart at 3-5mg/hr when BP has stabilized and adjust to maintain desired BP.
+Renal Impairment/Heart Failure: Titrate gradually.
+Elderly: Use low initial doses.
+(Premixed) Impending Hypotension/Tachycardia: D/C then restart at 3-5mg/hr when BP has stabilized and adjust to maintain desired BP.

 Inj: 2.5mg/mL [10mL], 0.1mg/mL [200mL], 0.2mg/mL [200mL]